Dali set to be refloated Monday, nearly 8 weeks after the Key Bridge collapse. Here's what to know

 Crews aim to have the vessel prepared at 2 a.m., which will allow the Dali to catch the peak high tide for a controlled transit.

-Still, preparation starts midday on Saturday with the release of anchors, de-ballasting the ship, and detailed inspections for any obstructions.
+Preparation started midday Sunday with the release of anchors, de-ballasting the ship, and detailed inspections for any obstructions.

 Up to five tugboats will escort the Dali 2.5 miles to a local terminal after it is refloated.